Plot is important to keep the narrative moving. We discuss ways you can push forward the story to keep readers, viewers, and players engaged.

 Encounters are also great ways to introduce lore.
 If you’re writing a book, it makes more sense to tell a streamlined story without filler or fluff.
 But there are times when even the best of novels introduce threads that lead nowhere.
 It’s best to avoid these altogether so you don’t leave your viewers confused.

-This can best be summed up with random encounter tables in D&D. They have their place but we’re not big fans of them.
+This can best be summed up with random encounter tables.
+They have their place but we’re not big fans of them.
 If you do end up using a random encounter table make sure it is connected to your story.
 It could be connected to a character, NPC, or the overarching plot.

 We’ll pull an example from our fantasy series Thread of Souls.
 In book two Ash & Thunder, a few characters find themselves in ancient elven ruins.
 Brought there by Jade’s brother to investigate a strange creature.